ent/ent/doc/website/blog/tmp-versioned-migrations-sum-file.md

 [golang-migrate/migrate](https://github.com/golang-migrate/migrate), or
 [pressly/goose](https://github.com/pressly/goose) when developing services with Ent.

-In this blog post I want to show you another new feature of the Atlas we call **Migration Directory Integrity File**, which now also has support in Ent and how you can use it with any of the migration management tools you are already used to and like.
+In this blog post I want to show you another new feature of the Atlas project we call **Migration Directory Integrity File**, which now also has support in Ent and how you can use it with any of the migration management tools you are already used to and like.

 ### The Problem